jcubic/wayne/README.md

 ## Demo

-See [simple demo](https://jcubic.github.io/wayne) the service worker is defined as code above.
+See [simple demo](https://jcubic.github.io/wayne/demo) the service worker is defined as code above.

+You can also look at Proof of Concept of [ReactJS application inside Service Worker](https://jcubic.github.io/wayne/jsx/public/).

 ## API reference